singhgautam7/terraform-gcp/encryption/README.md

 #### Prerequisites
 - Create key ring and key from your goolge cloud console and pass the values

+#### Installs
+The Bootstrap script is currently written for common linux distributions.
+It requires the following tools to be installed:
+ - GCloud SDK
+ - JQ (for JSON queries)
+ - Terraform >= 1.0
 #### Steps
 - Modify `encrypt.sh` with your values of key, keyring and location